networklore/ansible-snmp/README.md

 Currently this is only a test and there's a good chance that a lot of the code will change.

-This is just the initial code and it might not currently work, handle with care.
+This is just the initial code and I might change the way variables are returned.
+Handle with care.

 ## Dependencies